chainguard-dev/edu/content/chainguard/chainguard-images/reference/calicoctl/image_specs.md

 images: []
 menu:
   docs:
-    parent: "terraform"
+    parent: "calicoctl"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **terraform** Image.
+This page shows detailed information about all public variants of the Chainguard **calicoctl** Image.

 ## Variants Compared
-The **terraform** Chainguard Image currently has one public variant:
+The **calicoctl** Chainguard Image currently has one public variant:

 - `latest`